3pillarlabs/ios-horizontalmenu/README.md

 ```
 swift package generate-xcodeproj
 ```
 creates a macOS framework but without setting correctly the version.
 We recommend to add the framework as a [subproject](https://github.com/3pillarlabs/ios-horizontalmenu#subproject-dependency) in your workspace/project.
+The code is available the

+- Swift 3.0: ./Packages/ios-horizontalmenu
+- Swift 3.1: .../.build/checkouts/ios-horizontalmenu

 The drawback is that when use update the version you'll need to update the reference to project again.
 Check official [website](https://swift.org/package-manager/) for see when ios frameworks will be available.

 ### 4. [CocoaPods](https://github.com/CocoaPods/CocoaPods)